ethanal/KeyTerms/README.md

 # Key Terms

 This is a simple set of scripts that generates MLA-formatted key terms PDFs from a [Numbers](https://www.apple.com/mac/numbers/) spreadsheet.
-This depends on Ruby, Numbers, and Applescript.
+This depends on Ruby, Numbers, Applescript, and LaTeX.

 ## Setup